specialblend/superclass/README.md

-const specialFoo = new SpecialFoo specialFoo.getTestValue() // 'test from SpecialFoo' specialFoo.getBarValue() // 'test from Bar'
+const specialFoo = new SpecialFoo specialFoo.getTestValue() // 'test from SpecialFoo' specialFoo.getFooValue() // 'hello from Foo'
+specialFoo.getBarValue() // 'hello from Bar'
-specialFoo.getBazValue() // 'test from Baz'
+specialFoo.getBazValue() // 'hello from Baz'

 ````